Syria businessmen abroad set up fund for rebels

-DOHA Syrian businessmen living abroad have created a $300 million (194 million pounds) fund to support rebels fighting forces of President Bashar al-Assad, opposition activists said on Wednesday.
+DOHA Syrian businessmen living abroad have created a $300 million fund to support rebels fighting forces of President Bashar al-Assad, opposition activists said on Wednesday.

 "This fund has been established to support all components of the revolution in Syria, and to establish a strong relationship with businessmen inside and outside Syria and to protect civilians," Wael Merza, secretary general of the opposition Syrian National Council, told reporters in the Qatari capital.

-Assad named a Baath Party stalwart to form a new government on Wednesday, signalling no political concessions to Syria's 15-month-old uprising.
+Assad named a Baath Party stalwart to form a new government on Wednesday, signaling no political concessions to Syria's 15-month-old uprising.

 Merza said that half of the $300 million had already been spent, some of which were contributions to the rebel Free Syrian Army.